thirdweb-example/contracts-sdk-with-extensions/README.md

 <h4>ERC721URIStorage</h4>

-This contract comes from [OpenZeppelin](https://docs.openzeppelin.com/contracts/4.x/erc721#constructing_an_erc721_token_contract) and is an implementation of ERC-721 NFT standard that comes with metadata about each token, by using the `_setTokenURI` function.
+This contract comes from [OpenZeppelin](https://docs.openzeppelin.com/contracts/4.x/erc721#constructing_an_erc721_token_contract) and is an implementation of ERC-721 NFT standard that includes metadata about each token, by using the `_setTokenURI` function.

-This means, that inside our `mintTo` function (whenever a new NFT is created), we can set the metadata of the token, so that each NFT can have a name, description, image, and properties.
+Inside our `mintTo` function (whenever a new NFT is created), we can set the `tokenURI` to point to an IPFS url containing metadata; so that each NFT can have a name, description, image, and properties.

 <br/>